© Crown copyright 2018

 As explained, we may have to make some alteration to the wording used in the application form when drafting the register entries.

-When on first registration, or registration of a disposition, entries in respect of prescriptive easements are desired but it is not clear from the form FR1 or form AP1 or otherwise that such entries are sought, none will be made.
+When on first registration, or registration of a disposition, entries in respect of prescriptive easements are desired but it is not clear from the form FR1, form AP1 or form AN1 or otherwise that such entries are sought, none will be made.
 Inclusion of a statutory declaration or statement of truth in the documents accompanying the application, with no explanation in the application form or a covering letter why it has been included, will not be taken as an application to make register entries.
-Such applications are often time consuming and in many cases require notices to be served on other landowners.
+Such applications are often time-consuming and in many cases require notices to be served on other landowners.
 This will only be done where the applicant has made it clear that they are seeking the registration of the benefit of a prescriptive right.

 4.2 Statements of truth or statutory declarations

-Before we register the benefit of the easement or enter an agreed notice when the registered proprietor is not the claimant and has not consented to the entry, we need to be satisfied that the easement has been acquired.
+Before we register the easement or enter an agreed notice when the registered proprietor is not the claimant and has not consented to the entry, we need to be satisfied that the easement has been acquired.